International Exchange Programs

 The Research Excursions Program provides you with the opportunity to earn course credit while participating in faculty research outside of the campus environment.
 Opportunities are available in Canada and internationally, and can take the form of research in archives, laboratories, libraries, field sites and more.

 International & Indigenous Course Modules (IICM)

 Many courses are enriched through international field trips, which enable you to experience the phenomena, cultures, key events or unique natural settings that you have been studying in class.
-Through the ICM program, you can travel to places across the world during reading week with your professor and other students in your class.
-ICMs enhance your learning by providing context in a way that no classroom discussion can.
+Through the IICM program, you can travel to places across the world during reading week with your professor and other students in your class.
+IICMs enhance your learning by providing context in a way that no classroom discussion can.

 Third year, African Studies and History

-I had the opportunity to go on an International Course Module (ICM) to Rwanda.
+I had the opportunity to go on an International Course Module (IICM) to Rwanda.
 We wanted to study how Rwandans view life after genocide.
-Their philosophy centers around forgiveness and coming together to move on.
-From this ICM I realized that I want to be as inclusive as possible in everything that I do.
+Their philosophy centres around forgiveness and coming together to move on.
+From this IICM I realized that I want to be as inclusive as possible in everything that I do.
 I really saw the benefits of coming together as a community.